"He takes care of everything from start to finish. If you are looking for the best, go with Don!" by Amanda S., Past Client

 Illegal possession of prescription drugs could result in criminal charges.
 This means if a person is in possession of a prescription drug, but does not have a valid prescription, he or she could be arrested.
 If a person has more of a drug than what a prescription calls for, he or she also could face charges.

 Florida Statutes § 893.13 defines the penalties for Possession of a Controlled Substance in Florida as determined by the schedule of the drug that allegedly was possessed.
-The amount of drug possessed also could lead to possession with intent to sell charges.
+The amount of drug, or other factors such as the presence of scales also could lead to possession with intent to sell charges.

 A conviction for possession of a controlled substance in Schedule V is a misdemeanor of the first degree.
 This conviction is punishable up to one year in jail and/or fines up to $1,000.
 Possession of 20 grams or less of marijuana also is considered a first-degree misdemeanor.